Skip to main content

 Tip: If you need to un-assign careers after removing an automation, do it manually from the affected users’ profiles or contact SkillsDB Support for bulk-update options.

-What happens when a user is deactivated
+What happens when a user is deactivated or reactivated

 Common Questions